indigo-dc/fgSetup/ansible/README.md

 ### Notes

-* Ansible executes as sudo, please be sure root' SSH public key belongs to the futuregateway' authorized key.
+* Ansible executes as sudo, please be sure root' SSH public key belongs to the installer user authorized key.

 * Do not use the user 'futuregateway' to call ansible.